Cold Email Bounce Rate: What's Normal, What's Dangerous, and How ColdRelay Keeps You Under 2%

 3. Workspace-level bounce-rate monitoring.
 If your rolling 7-day bounce rate exceeds 1.5%, sending automatically pauses and we require a list-quality review before unblocking.
 Better to lose 24 hours of campaigns than to lose a domain's reputation.

 4. Per-mailbox volume caps.
-The 2-cold-sends-per-mailbox-per-day limit isn't just about engagement — it's about exposure.
+The 2-cold-sends-per-mailbox-per-day limit (paired with 2 warmup sends per day, for a total of 4) isn't just about engagement — it's about exposure.
 If your list has a 5% bounce rate, sending 100/day from one mailbox means 5 bounces/day from that mailbox.
 At Gmail's per-mailbox bounce threshold of ~3/day before flagging, you're already over.
-At 2/day max sends, you mathematically can't bounce more than 2 times per mailbox per day.
+At 2 cold sends/day max, you mathematically can't bounce more than 2 times per mailbox per day.

 The cap and the bounce-rate enforcement work together.
 Higher volume × bad list = fast death.
 Lower volume × bad list = slower death but still death.
 The only sustainable path is keeping the list clean.